youldash/DRL-Continuous-Control/REPORT.md

 ### Notebook Parameters

-In all the Jupyter notebooks of tis repo you may tweak the following parameters:
+In all the Jupyter notebooks of this repo you may tweak the following parameters:

 ``` Python
 def dqn(n_episodes=2e3, max_t=int(1e3), eps_start=1., eps_end=1e-2, eps_decay=995e-3):